 East Central University provides several convenient options to assist students in making payments toward any outstanding balance.
 This can be paid online or in person at the Bursar's Office by the established due date of each semester.
 If the student is unable to pay the total outstanding balance by the due date, that student must sign up for a payment plan to secure their enrollment.

-Most students will find everything they need to pay their bills online at https://myecu.ecok.edu/ with a credit card, debit card, or electronic check.
-Your payments will be processed and applied to your account within 24 hours.
+Most students will find everything they need to pay their bills and set up payment plans online at https://myecu.ecok.edu/ with a credit card, debit card, or electronic check.
+Your payments will be processed and applied to your account within 2 business days.

 After a few moments, you will be redirected to CashNet where your current balance will be displayed.
 Click “Pay Now.”